Teams vs SharePoint vs OneDrive: How to Choose

 Microsoft defines its Teams offering as "a unified communication and collaboration platform that combines persistent workplace chat, video meetings, file storage, and application integration."

-After rereading the SharePoint definition, you might be asking if these two were the same.
-Microsoft Teams tends toward a standalone communication and collaboration-based tool with file collaboration and is an alternative to email.
+After rereading the SharePoint definition, you might ask whether these two were identical.
+Microsoft Teams tends toward a standalone communication and collaboration-based tool with file collaboration, an alternative to email.

-Like OneDrive, there is a free Teams version available to Microsoft account owners with optional additional costs for more space.
-Teams is also bundled with Office 365 for Business Premium or Office 365 E3 (which provides other features).
+Like OneDrive, Microsoft account owners can download a free Teams version, which offers more space for an optional additional cost.
+Teams can also be bundled with Office 365 for Business Premium or Office 365 E3 (which provides additional features).
 Below is a breakdown of some of those features and costs from Microsoft.

-Now that we've reviewed the solutions Microsoft offers let's walk through a few scenarios to see how the different feature sets work in various organization sizes.
+Now that we've reviewed Microsoft's solutions let's walk through a few scenarios to see how the different feature sets work in various organization sizes.

 OneDrive is Best for Individuals